Technical Programme

 Requests for oral and/or poster presentation(s) must be accompanied by a short abstract.
 The submitting (presenting) author must have paid at least the 10% non-refundable deposit on the full delegate registration prior to submission.
 There will be no abstract submission fee.

-Short Abstracts are limited to 500 words and should be clear, concise and written in English.
-Preference for inclusion in one of the six conference scientific themes listed above should be indicated at the time of submission.
-There will be no final short abstracts published.
+Preference for inclusion in one of the five conference scientific themes should be indicated at the time of submission.
+The Short Abstracts will not be published.
 We recommend that each Short (and Long) Abstract is carefully compiled and thoroughly checked by all authors.

 (i) one oral and one poster, or